MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

 </body>
 ```

 I've since added a `<p>` around the Twitter icon link to keep it to its own line, since the height of the icon screws up the rest of the text links.
+I've also added image link icons to both Google Plus and Facebook profiles.
+All of them are definitely mine.

 Add, commit, push, and marvel at how your website looks on GitHub Pages.